 How to Properly Melt Mozzarella Cheese on Pizza?

 There are four different ways to melt your mozzarella cheese.
 It could be in a microwave, an oven, a pan, or on a stovetop.

-You can opt to melt the shredded cheese along with the pizza or melt it separately in the microwave.
+You can mix the shredded cheese with the pizza or melt it separately in the microwave.